madsjulia/Mads.jl/GETTING_STARTED.md

 The file `internal-linear.mads` is located in `examples/getting_started` directory of the `Mads.jl` repository.

-Typically, the MADS data dictionary includes several classes:
+Typically, the MADS problem dictionary includes several classes:

 - `Parameters` : lists of model parameters
 - `Observations` : lists of model observations